mattcam3r0n/precision/notes.md

 * what would this do to obliques?  would it work the same?

 TODO
+* expand file selector to work up to 8 counts
+* calc drill len and show on status bar
 * fast break tool
 * rolling parallelogram tool
-* diamond step two tool?
+* diamond step two tool? (or alternating option step two?)
 * block column tool
 * starburst tool
 * assign band members